-Protect Your Work, Be It A Novel Or A Tumblr PostAdded by Bradlee Frazer in Articles & Publications, Business Law, Intellectual Property and Patent Law on November 4, 2014
+Protect Your Work, Be It A Novel Or A Tumblr PostAdded by Bradlee R. Frazer in Articles & Publications, Business Law, Intellectual Property and Patent Law on November 4, 2014

 Copyrights are an author’s stock in trade, whether the author has written a book or a blog post.
 Anyone who writes, photographs, sculpts or otherwise places a creative idea into some type of tangible medium creates a copyright.
 The resulting copyright is a personal property right owned by the person (the “author”) who took the picture, wrote the words or sculpted the clay (the “work”).
 “Copyright” is thus a noun, not a verb.

 Many authors are finding new outlets for their created works on the Internet.
 YouTube, Facebook, Pinterest, Vine, Flickr, Tumblr, Amazon, Kobo, Twitter and Reddit are just a few of the current crop of social media platforms that permit instantaneous sharing of content to a potentially worldwide audience.

 With this vast new exposure comes the concomitant risk that an author’s work will be copied and used without permission.
 This may seem innocuous, but when that which is copied is a book that the author sells for $2.99 or a photo that the photographer licenses for $100, the financial impact to the copyright owner whose works are being stolen soon becomes apparent.

 When someone copies or sells the work without the author’s permission, that is copyright infringement.
 The money lost by an author as a result of the unauthorized copying is the author’s “damages.”
 It is difficult, at best, to obtain redress against an infringer on the Internet because of its inherently large and anonymous architecture.
 If an author wishes to have some type of remedy against an Internet copyright infringer, she should remember these five rules before placing her works on the Internet: